cchudzicki-ocw-testing/18.06sc-fall-2011/content/pages/ax-b-and-the-four-subspaces/solving-ax-b-row-reduced-form-r.md

 {{< tableopen >}}{{< tbodyopen >}}{{< tropen >}}{{< tdopen >}}
 {{< resource d914ed3b-6d96-85d2-b783-a4f40fe46f78 >}}
 {{< tdclose >}}{{< tdopen >}}
-We describe all solutions to _A_x = b based on the free variables and special solutions encoded in the reduced form _R_.
+We describe all solutions to _Ax = b based on the free variables and special solutions encoded in the reduced form R_.
 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

 ## Session Activities